What is franchising?

 - Budget – Different companies will have a varied requirement for fees.
 This will again help you narrow down ideas and get you focusing on real, potential opportunities.
 More on budgeting here.]

-More on choosing the right franchise for you here.
+More on choosing the right franchise and types of franchising.

 Pros and cons for franchising

-There are definitely both pros and cons for choosing to start your business as a franchise and here they are.
+There are definitely both pros and cons of choosing to start your business as a franchise and here they are.

 - Support, advice, training, ready-made business model received from franchisor.